pal772/Visit-Bristol/README.md

 ## Technologies Used

 * <a href="https://balsamiq.com/"><img src="assets/readme-images/balsamiq.jpg" alt="Balsamiq logo" width="20%"></a>
   I used Balsamiq wireframe first, to make a rough sketch of my site in mobile, tablet and desktop form.
 <br>

  * <a href="https://en.wikipedia.org/wiki/HTML"><img src="assets/readme-images/html.png" alt="HTML logo" width="20%"></a>
    HTML was used to construct the base of my website and structure.
  <br>

  * <a href="https://en.wikipedia.org/wiki/CSS"><img src="assets/readme-images/css.png" alt="CSS logo" widthfirst="4%"></a>
    CSS was used to style my website and make it responsive.
 CSS and HTML were the core technologies I used to create a image slider and gallery page.
  <br>

  * <a href="https://fonts.google.com/"><img src="assets/readme-images/google-fonts.jpg" alt="Google Fonts logo" width="20%"></a>
    Used Google Fonts to style my website to make it look visually appealing.

  <hr>

 ### User Experience

 - I want to find out what the website is about, as soon as I clicked on the home page.
-- Want to be able to navigate the website easily, without getting lost and having to scroll to find my place.
+- I wanted to be able to navigate the website easily, without getting lost and having to scroll to find my place.
-- I want to find out what the city had to offer, without having to search too long.
+- I also wanted to find out what the city had to offer, without having to search too long.
-- To see a sneak peak of the images available without having to go to another page.
+- It's also great to have images available without having to go to another page.
-- I want to be able to see information about images in the gallery.
+- I wanted to be able to see information about images in the gallery.

 <hr>

 ## Features

-### Existing Features
+### Existing FeaturesS
 - __Navigation Bar__
     - As a user, I want to be able to navigate the website easily without getting lost and having to scroll to find my place.
     - The fully responsive navigation bar is featured in the upper right hand side of the website on each page, including Home, Places to Eat and Gallery.
-    - The current page you are on is underlined in the navigation bar, helping the user understand which part of the website they're on.
+    - The current page you are on is underlined in the navigation bar, helping the user understand which part of the website they're viewing.
-    - You can access each page on the navigation bar on any page, Places to Eat and Gallery.
+    - You can access each page on the navigation bar on any page, Home, Places to Eat and Gallery.

     <img src="assets/readme-images/navbar.png" alt="Screenshot of nav bar" width="50%">

 - __Main Image__
-    - As a user, i want to find out what the website is about as soon the home page popped up.
+    - As soon as you click on the home page, the user automatically knows that the website is about.
     - The main image is a beautiful arial view of Bristol, as the sun sets.
     - Includes two headings to describe the name and summary of what the website entails.
     <br>